sian-alcock/project-02/README.md

 ## Approach Taken

-### General approach

 We agreed on superheroes as our theme very quickly and found a few APIs to choose from.
-We tested one but quite quickly established that there was no endpoint that meant we could access 'all superheroes'.
+We tested one, but quite quickly established that there was no endpoint that meant we could access 'all superheroes'.
 After a quick search, we found the same data in a separate API on GitHub which included the endpoint we needed.

 After deciding on the API, we drew wireframes of the index and show pages.
 We agreed that if we had time, we would also like to build a game based on 'Top trumps'.